How to Design and QC a CRISPR sgRNA Library

 Table of Contents

-1. CRISPR Library Types
+1. Which CRISPR Library Format Fits Your Screen?

 | Library Type | Cas Protein | Target Region | Guides/Gene | Typical Library Size |